Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/single-property-source/README.md

     - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)

 ## Provision Azure Resources Required to Run This Sample
-This sample will create Azure resources using Terraform.
-If you choose to run it without using Terraform to provision resources, please pay attention to:
-> [!IMPORTANT]
-> If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource
-> please refer to [Authorize access with Azure AD](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#authorize-access-with-azure-active-directory) to make sure the security principal has been granted the sufficient permission to access the Azure resource.

 ### Authenticate Using the Azure CLI
 Terraform must authenticate to Azure to create infrastructure.